eddmann/eddmann/README.md

 **🟢 Open to opportunities**

-> I'm looking to join a forward-thinking engineering team building impactful products.
+> Seeking a forward-thinking engineering team that builds impactful products, with a focus on solving challenging problems.
-> I'm especially interested in AI, health, and education, and I value learning, contribution, and great colleagues.
+> Learning, contributing, and collaborating with great colleagues are what matter most.

 ## 👤 About